ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/generalinformation.md

 ## What is Threat Monitoring?

 Threat Monitoring works by installing an agent on to your server(s), which continuously monitors for potential threats.
-It involves continuously analysing data to distinguish between potential security breaches and normal activity.
+It involves continuously analysing data to distinguish between potential security breaches and normal activity, and then generating reports on this activity, raising real-time alerts for any deemed serious in nature.

 ## What is Threat Response?